 - Check Bill of Materials.
 This will enable the Bill of Materials tab below.

 - In the Bill of Materials tab, fill in the product section with the quantities of raw ingredients that are sent to the manufacturer.
 In the Quantity to Produce field, specify the average quantity produced.
 It is not a problem if the quantity varies – quantities of raw ingredients and quantities produced can be manually changed during the assembly process.
-NOTE: Auto-assembly does not support editing assembly quantities.
+We have not forgotten the fee per bottle and the contract packer fee - this will be added during the assembly process.

 - Save the item to finish.